Zanzibar

-Zanzibar (Note: /ˈzænzᵻbɑːr/; Zanzibar; زنجبار, from زنگبار) is a Tanzanian archipelago off the coast of East Africa.
-It is located in the Indian Ocean, and consists of many small islands and two large ones: Unguja (the main island, referred to informally as Zanzibar) and Pemba Island.
+Zanzibar (Note: /ˈzænzᵻbɑːr/; Zanzibar; زنجبار, from زنگبار) is a Tanzanian semi-autonomous region off the coast of East Africa.
+It is located in the Indian Ocean, and consists of many small islands and two large ones: Unguja Island (the main island, referred to informally as Zanzibar Island) and Pemba Island.
 The capital is Zanzibar City, located on the island of Unguja.
-Its historic centre, Stone Town, is a World Heritage Site.
+Its historic centre, Stone Town, is a UNESCO World Heritage Site.

-Zanzibar is also a semi-autonomous region that united with Tanganyika in 1964 to form the present-day United Republic of Tanzania.
-The archipelago's main industries are spices, raffia, and tourism.
+Zanzibar is a former sovereign state that united with Tanganyika in 1964 to form the present-day United Republic of Tanzania.
+The region's main industries are spices, raffia, and tourism.
 The main spices produced are clove, nutmeg, cinnamon, coconut, and black pepper.
-The Zanzibar Archipelago, together with Tanzania's Mafia Island, is sometimes referred to locally as the "Spice Islands".
-Tourism in Zanzibar is a more recent activity, driven by government promotion that caused an increase from 19,000 tourists in 1985, to 376,000 in 2016.
+Including the Mafia Archipelago, the Zanzibar Archipelago is sometimes referred to locally as the "Spice Islands".

+Tourism in Zanzibar is a more recent activity, driven by government promotion that caused an increase from 19,000 tourists in 1985 to 376,000 in 2016 and 917,000 in 2025.
 The islands are accessible via five ports and the Abeid Amani Karume International Airport, which can serve up to 1.5 million passengers per year.

 Zanzibar's marine ecosystem plays a vital role in its fishing and algacultural industries; these ecosystems act as nurseries for Indian Ocean fish populations.
 Moreover, the land ecosystem is the home of the endemic Zanzibar red colobus, the Zanzibar servaline genet, and the extinct or rare Zanzibar leopard.
-Environmental pressure from the tourism and fishing industries, as well as larger threats such as sea level rise caused by climate change, are creating increasing environmental concerns throughout the region.
+Environmental pressure from the tourism and fishing industries, as well as larger threats such as sea level rise caused by climate change, are creating greater environmental concerns throughout the region.

 Etymology

-The word Zanzibar came from Arabic zanjibār (زنجبار /[zandʒibaːr]/), which is in turn from Persian zangbâr (زنگبار /[zæŋbɒːɾ]/), a compound of Zang (زنگ /[zæŋ]/, "black") + bâr (بار /[bɒːɾ]/, "coast"), cf. the Sea of Zanj.
-The name is one of several toponyms sharing similar etymologies, ultimately meaning "land of the blacks" or similar meanings, in reference to the dark skin of the inhabitants.
+The word Zanzibar came from Arabic زنجبار zanjibār (/ar/), which is in turn from Persian زنگبار zangbâr (/fa/), a compound of زنگ Zang (/[zæŋ]/, "black") + بار bâr (/[bɒːɾ]/, "coast"), cf. the Sea of Zanj.
+The name is one of several toponyms sharing similar etymologies, ultimately meaning "land of the blacks" or similar meanings, in reference to the dark skin of its African inhabitants.